tetianadivnych/phone-contacts/README.md

 - Springdoc OpenAPI for Swagger documentation
 - Apache Commons IO for image processing

+## Testing and Quality Assurance

+The application includes:

+- Unit tests with JUnit and Mockito to verify component and function correctness
+- Integration tests with an embedded H2 database to validate interactions between application components

 ## API Documentation
 Once the application is up, you can explore the API documentation at `http://localhost:8080/swagger-ui.html`.